bpmn-io/bpmn-js/README.md

 Make sure you use [browserify](http://browserify.org) or the like to bundle your project and bpmn-js for the browser.

-Checkout an [example project](https://github.com/bpmn-io/bpmn-js-examples/tree/master/simple-commonjs) that shows how to use bpmn-js in node-style web applications.
+Checkout the [example project](https://github.com/bpmn-io/bpmn-js-examples/tree/master/simple-commonjs) to learn more.

 ## Resources